Hand holding shrooms, LSD, and ecstasy for jedi flipping

 Hangover From Mixing Shrooms & Acid

-Don’t be surprised by a hard come down.
+Don’t be surprised by a hard comedown.
 All three substances alter levels of neurotransmitters in the brain that are essential for everyday functioning.
-They also alter sleep patterns and can produce very strong hallucinations.
+They also alter sleep patterns and can produce very strong psychedelic visuals.
 Psychonauts who venture into the Jedi space may experience a “psychedelic hangover” for up to several days after the event—fatigue, low mood, mood swings, headache, and general malaise are all common after the fact.

 Serotonin Syndrome

 In popular culture, serotonin is known as a feel-good neurotransmitter.
 But, the molecule does a lot more than inspire a good mood.
-Serotonin also controls numerous physiological functions, including cardiovascular health and nausea.
+Serotonin also controls numerous physiological functions, including cardiovascular and gut health.
 Inside the brain, serotonin influences cognition, learning, and memory.
 So, mixing and matching drugs that affect serotonin can produce a wide range of side effects—and some may actually be quite dangerous.
+There is also a high density of serotonin receptors in the gut, so mixing these substances can lead to gut changes such as diarrhea, nausea, and pain.

 Read: Hippie Flipping: What to Know About Mixing MDMA and Mushrooms